haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-challenge-writeup.md

 `’` character closed an attribute, `>` closed the tag and the rest was rendered as text.

 We have here `HTML attribute injection context`.
-The HTML attributes can be enclosed by characters: `'`, `"` or they can appear without anything - up to the first white character so injecting one as a payload will close the attribute and allow us to add new attribute or just close HTML tag with `>` character.
+The HTML attributes can be enclosed by characters: `'`, `"` or they can appear without anything - up to the first white character so injecting `’` as a payload will close the attribute and allow us to add new attribute or just close HTML tag with `>` character.
 This happened in the example above - `input` tag was closed, so we can inject a new tag.
 To achieve our goal - execute `alert(1)` we have to inject `<script>alert(1)</script>`.

 Final payload: